JacksoonHayes/JacksoonHayes/README.md

 ## 💫 About Me:
-🔭 I’m currently working towards my Bachelors in Information Technology
-🌱 I’m interested in C#, Full-stack Development, Machine Learning, and Embedded Systems.
+🔭 I’m currently coming to an end of my Bachelors in Information Technology 🌱 I have a passion for C#, Full-stack Development, AI, and Machine Learning.
-👯 I’m looking to collaborate on anything
+👯 I’m looking to collaborate on anything :)
 ⚡ Fun fact: I love to play basketball and go hiking

 ---